 I was born with temporal lobe epilepsy, and if I pass out, I will lose my driver’s license for six months or until I haven’t had a seizure for six months.
 Two years ago, I had my first devastating episode—a grand mal—after foolishly smoking marijuana with friends.
-Up until that fateful day, I’d only had partial seizures; brief annoying moments where I stared subconsciously, but honestly, my mind wanders so often that identifying a partial seizure as opposed to a wandering thought was difficult.
+Up until that fateful day, I’d only had partial seizures; brief annoying moments where I stared subconsciously.

-I slop a mucky mess into the sink, gagging.
+“Don’t seize!”
+I command as I slop a mucky mess into the sink, gagging.
 Two hints of silver glimmer through a stringy glob of greenish-black goop.
-I grab them with my free hand and use an elbow to turn the water on.
-A stream wets my face, and I snap my eyes shut.
-Someone left the faucet on the spray setting.
-Water drenches me but I clutch the rings and manage to stop the gushing just as the processional music begins outside.
+I grab them with my free hand and use an elbow to turn the water on only to realize the faucet is on the spray setting.
+Water drenches me just as the processional music begins outside.

-With one eye open, I fling muck off one hand, swing the faucet downward, hit the stream knob, and allow a heavy flow of water to wash the gunk off of Evy’s rings.
+With one eye open, I turn the water to stream and wash the gunk off Evy’s rings.
 I set them on the side and rinse the grime from my arms, but my dress, hair, and makeup are ruined beyond quick repair.

 Not anymore, it’s not.